 King Ahab and Queen Jezebel served as leaders of the northern kingdom of Israel during a time of much evil in the land.
-King Ahab was a Jewish king who married a Sidonian woman named Jezebel and became involved in worshiping Baal, the god of her people.
+King Ahab was an Israelite king who married a Sidonian woman named Jezebel and became involved in worshiping Baal, the god of her people.
 Ahab built a house to Baal in the capital city of Samaria and made an Asherah pole as a tool of pagan worship.
 We are told, “Ahab did more to provoke the LORD, the God of Israel, to anger than all the kings of Israel who were before him” (1 Kings 16:33).

 Jezebel was likewise known for her evil actions.
 She was the daughter of Ethbaal, king of the Sidonians.
 After her marriage to Ahab, her first recorded action was cutting off the prophets of the Lord (1 Kings 18:4).
 Obadiah, a God-fearing officer in Ahab’s court, noted that Jezebel killed many prophets, despite Obadiah’s efforts to save them: “Has it not been told my lord what I did when Jezebel killed the prophets of the LORD, how I hid a hundred men of the LORD’s prophets by fifties in a cave and fed them with bread and water?”
 (1 Kings 18:13–14).